scaomath/UCI-Math10/README.md

 run your notebook, then return to the command line, execute `conda install <name of package>`, and re-run the notebook cell.

 ## Acknowledgements
-A major part of the course is adapted from [Umut Isik's Math 9 in Winter 2017](https://www.math.uci.edu/~isik/teaching/17W_MATH9/index.html) with a more vectorization and data-oriented presentation.
+A major part of the course is adapted from [Umut Isik's Math 9 in Winter 2017](https://www.math.uci.edu/~isik/teaching/17W_MATH9/index.html) with much more emphases on vectorization and examples are presented in a more data-oriented way.